Ken104-web/graphql-intergration-with-python/Readme.md

 ![Post request](<Screenshot from 2023-12-17 23-50-40.png>)

 # Code along
-If intrested in grapql you can check out [here](https://graphql.org/)  and [here](https://www.apollographql.com/blog/complete-api-guide) for more
+If intrested in graphql you can check out [here](https://graphql.org/)  and [here](https://www.apollographql.com/blog/complete-api-guide) for more